 ISO 27001 is for information security what ISO 9001 is for quality – but it’s much bigger.
 ISO 27001 has been established by the world’s top experts in the field of information security to provide a methodology for the implementation and management of information security in an organisation.
 It also enables an organisation to achieve accreditation.
 Where an independent certification body confirms that information security has been implemented in the best possible way.

 ISO 27001 specifically prescribes how an organisation will manage information security through a system of information security management tools and procedures.
 In essence, it aims to ensure that appropriate controls and management systems are in place to protect a business and its assets, particularly around key IT security areas that include:

-Confidentiality: by limiting information access and disclosure to authorised users/entities only, and by preventing access by or disclosure to unauthorised users/entities.
+By limiting information access and disclosure to authorised users/entities only, and by preventing access by or disclosure to unauthorised users/entities.

-Businesses, and IT systems in particular, are continually under threat from old, new, known, unknown, internal and external threats.
+Businesses and IT systems, in particular, are continually under threat from old, new, known, unknown, internal and external threats.
 ISO 27001 focuses on identifying all risks to a business, evaluating them, and then putting in controls to mitigate them.

 An ISO 27001 system is generally controlled through:

 A business must implement, manage and evaluate all these different factors regularly to ensure they continually improve their IT security.
 An external audit is an essential tool for verifying that all of these systems are in place and working effectively.

 ISO 27001 is also a business organisational tool which can assist with the following areas:

 - Business Continuity

 - Regulatory Compliance